tropicalchancer/output-bricks/README.md

 # Output Bricks 🧱

-**A minimalist productivity framework for reliably tracking meaningful output and building unstoppable momentum.**
+**A minimalist productivity framework for reliably tracking meaningful output and building momentum.**

 ---